Mobius-Robotics/mobius-robotics.github.io/README.md

 - [ ] Make the colors of header, footer and buttons cooler (and less bright!)
 - [ ] Modify about section with photos that scroll with js
 - [x] Add Sponsors page
+- [ ] Fix a bug where the Logo Image is not shown in the link preview

 ## Frameworks and Libraries
 [DaisyUI](https://daisyui.com/)